EsiksonX/RDSA/README.md

 ```

 ## Random Noise Generation
 The `add_noise_edge` method in `dataset.py` introduces noise to a graph by adding random edges between unconnected nodes that belong to different classes.
-It uses the specified noise level to determine the proportion of noise edges relative to the original graph structure, ensuring that the noise maintains inter-class connectivity and avoids linking nodes of the same class.
+It uses the specified noise level to determine the proportion of noise edges relative to the original graph structure, ensuring that the noise maintains inter-class connectivity while avoiding links between nodes of the same class.
 The modified edge list reflects this added noise while preserving the graph’s overall structure.
 #### Usage
 Run the `main` method in `dataset.py` to generate a noisy graph or train the model with:
 ```